How might we create the environment for students to be collaborative, creative and curious learners?

 Module 2: Empathy

-Gaining an understanding of the present and future of today’s learners.
+Empathy: Gaining an understanding of the present and future of today’s learners.
 How might we maximise the learning growth of every student, every year?

 Output: Empathy mapping

-Module 3: Engagement Part 1
+Module 3: Engage

 Creating the need-to-know.
 Developing authentic problems, with meaningful content for real audiences.

-Module 4: Engagement Part 2
+Module 4: Experiences

 Output: Create open-ended and deep learning rubrics to challenge and inspire

-Output: Articulating teacher roles and team-based collaboration
+Output: Articulating teacher roles, team-based collaboration and embedding systems

 Module 6: Ecosystem – The Learning Environment

-The learning environment is the container that hold the effective implementation of learning design.
-Teachers are supported to identify opportunities and see how the space may be an enabler of future-focused learning.
+Identify affordances and opportunities and see how the space may be an enabler of future-focused learning.

-Output: Designing a multi-modal learning environment
+Output: Designing a multi-modal learning environment for diversity and inclusion

-Post workshop review: Escalate
+Post workshop review: Small Data Mining

 Review, refine and test effectiveness of the design process.